0xt3j4s/billing-system-script/README.md

-# supermarket-billing-system
+# billing-system-script

-- Made while learning Go.
+- Made while learning Go and APIs.

-- This is a simple CRUD app for the billing system of a supermarket.
-Adding some more features...
+- On running this script, one can perform the basic CRUD operations for a billing system based on user input.

 ## Build